 About Masten Space Systems

-Masten Space Systems is enabling sustainable access and utilization of the Moon, Mars, and beyond.
+Masten Space Systems is a space infrastructure company enabling sustainable access and utilization of the Moon, Mars, and beyond.
 Founded in 2004, Masten has been building and flying reusable rockets for nearly two decades with the most successful rocket-powered landings in the industry.
-The company is now applying its terrestrial rocket experience to lunar missions that will accelerate space ecosystems and enable new commercial applications.
-Masten’s end-to-end mission solutions include everything from tech development and testing to off-Earth delivery and operations.
+The company is now applying its terrestrial flight experience to lunar missions that will accelerate space ecosystems and enable new commercial applications.
+Masten’s end-to-end mission solutions include everything from tech development and rocket testing to off-Earth delivery and operations.
 Based in Mojave, California, Masten aims to unlock the value in space to benefit humans on Earth, starting with Masten Mission 1 to the lunar south pole.